Poorvika-H/Organic-Fertilizer-Guide/README.md

 # 🌱 Organic Fertilizer Guide – Informative Web Application

 ## 📌 Overview
-Organic Fertilizer Guide is a manually coded web application that provides clear and beginner-friendly information about organic fertilizers, their types, benefits, and sustainable agricultural usage.
+Organic Fertilizer Guide is a web application that provides clear and beginner-friendly information about organic fertilizers, their types, benefits, and sustainable agricultural usage.
 The website is designed with a clean interface to make learning about eco-friendly farming simple and accessible for students and general users.

 This project was built as part of my web development learning journey using pure frontend technologies and deployed successfully online.